-Mitigation Measure WILD-1.30: Conduct Focused Surveys for Nesting Swainson's Hawk, White-tailed Kite, and Other Raptors Prior to Construction and Implement Protective Measures During Construction
+Mitigation Measure WILD-1.28: Conduct Focused Surveys for Nesting Swainson's Hawk and White-tailed Kite Prior to Construction and Implement Protective Measures during Construction

-The Authority will retain qualified wildlife biologists (experienced with raptor identification and behaviors) to conduct focused surveys for Swainson's hawk, white-tailed kite, and other raptor nesting areas before construction begins.
+The Authority will employ qualified wildlife biologists (experienced with raptor identification and behaviors) to conduct focused surveys for Swainson's hawk and white-tailed kite nesting areas before construction begins.
 Survey methodology will follow the Swainson's Hawk Technical Advisory Committee's methodology (Swainson's Hawk Technical Advisory Committee 2000).
 A minimum of six surveys will be conducted during the appropriate timeframes discussed in the methodology.
 If needed, the qualified biologists will coordinate with CDFW regarding the extent and number of surveys.

 Surveys will generally be conducted from February to July.
 Survey methods and results will be reported to CDFW within 30 days of the completion of the surveys.

 Because the area surrounding the Project area is largely undeveloped, focused surveys for Swainson's hawk and white-tailed kite will be conducted in the Project area and in a buffer area up to 0.5 mile around the Project area.
-The survey area for other nesting raptors will encompass potential habitat within 500 feet of work areas.
-The portions of the Swainson's hawk/white-tailed kite buffer area containing unsuitable nesting habitat and/or with an obstructed line of sight to the Project area will not be surveyed.
+The portions of the buffer area containing unsuitable nesting habitat and/or with an obstructed line of sight to the Project area will not be surveyed.

-No active Swainson's hawk or white-tailed kite nest trees will be removed during the nesting season.
-If the biologists find an active Swainson's hawk or white-tailed kite nest, the contractor will maintain a 0.25-mile no-work buffer between construction activities and the active nest(s) until it has been determined that the young have fledged.
+If the biologists find an active nest, the contractor will maintain a 0.25-mile no-work buffer between construction activities and the active nest(s) until it has been determined that the young have fledged.
 The biologists will mark the no-work buffer with stakes and signs and will check the location at least weekly to ensure that the signs are in place and the buffer is being maintained.
 No work will be authorized within the buffer except for vehicle travel.
-If a 0.25-mile buffer around the nest cannot be maintained, the Authority and a qualified biologist will consult with CDFW about implementing alternative protective measures that are sufficient to minimize the risk of disturbance, such as a reduced buffer with full-time nest monitoring by a qualified biologist.
+If a 0.25-mile buffer around the nest cannot be maintained, the Authority and a qualified biologist will consult with CDFW about implementing alternative protective measures such as a reduced buffer with fulltime nest monitoring by a qualified biologist.
 If nesting raptors exhibit agitated behavior indicating stress, the biological monitor will have the authority to stop construction in that area until they determine that the young have fledged.